-ArcGIS A geographic information system for work-

-Research Institute

-inundation For this thesis the term "inundation" is ap-

-plied when dry areas become permanently wet, in contrary to flooding when dry areas become temporarily wet, periodically or episodically (Flick, Chadwick, Briscoe, location A location is used in this thesis to define a site for a new deep sea port

-& Harper, 2012)

-NUTS Nomenclature of Territorial Units for

-Statistics is a geo code standard by Eurostat for referencing the subdivisions European countries.
-NUTS 0 regions are major socio-economic regions, i.e. countries and NUTS 3 regions are the smallest regions, i.e. municipalities scenario A scenario is a consequence of sea level rise nario strategy A strategy is a plan for sea level rise adaptation on a smaller scale than a scenario.
-An example is the Maeslant Barrier for Rotterdam work, it is an initiative from the European Commission to improve the core corridors and supply chains across and beyond Europe xii Glossary
+- ArcGIS A geographic information system for working with maps and geographic information maintained by the Environmental Systems Research Institute - inundation For this thesis the term "inundation" is applied when dry areas become permanently wet, in contrary to flooding when dry areas become temporarily wet, periodically or episodically (Flick, Chadwick, Briscoe, & Harper, 2012) - location A location is used in this thesis to define a site for a new deep sea port - NUTS Nomenclature of Territorial Units for Statistics is a geo code standard by Eurostat for referencing the subdivisions European countries.
+NUTS 0 regions are major socio-economic regions, i.e. countries and NUTS 3 regions are the smallest regions, i.e. municipalities - scenario A scenario is a consequence of sea level rise (adaptation) on an entire country.
+In this thesis, applied either for open protection, closed protection, seaward or a retreat scenario - strategy A strategy is a plan for sea level rise adaptation on a smaller scale than a scenario.
+An example is the Maeslant Barrier for Rotterdam - TEN-T Short for Trans-European Transport Network, it is an initiative from the European Commission to improve the core corridors and supply chains across and beyond Europe